AdaCore/ada_language_server/integration/vscode/ada/README.md

 Both tools are available for Linux, Windows and macOS (Intel and Apple silicon)
 * On Windows with [msys2](https://www.msys2.org/) you can install the `gcc` and `gprbuild` packages.

-## Environment Setup

-The following environment variables influence the operation of the Ada extension:

-* `PATH` should include the path to the GNAT compiler installation in order to benefit from auto-completion and navigation into the standard runtime.
-Without it, auto-completion and navigation will work only on the sources visible in the project closure, but not on the packages of the standard library `Ada.*`.

-* `GPR_PROJECT_PATH` provides paths to other `.gpr` Ada projects that your project depends on.

-When running VS Code locally, you can provide these environment variables by exporting them in a terminal, and starting VS Code from that same terminal with the `code` command.

 ## Documentation

 * [Ada Language Server README.md: VS Code Extension](https://github.com/AdaCore/ada_language_server/blob/master/README.md#vs-code-extension)